theoneandonlycbuck/dish/doc/README.txt

 applications may be comprised of several source files, so it is usually best to run the application from the directory in which all of the application source files are installed.
 But the OS needs to know how to find the interpreter executable, /dish/src/dish.
-This can be accomplished two ways:
+There are two options to accomplish this:

 1. You can specify the path to the executable, absolute or relative, on the command-line when you invoke the interpreter.
 For an example, let's run the